 If you move to Finland to work, you are generally entitled to Finnish social security from the time you start working.
-There are several exceptions to this, however.
-This is explained on the page Social security when you start working in Finland.
+There are several exceptions to this rule, however.
+Read more on the page Which country's social security system are you covered by?

 What social security benefits do you get as an employee?

 You can find information on social security in Finland and the right to healthcare services and sickness allowance and rehabilitation on the pages listed below.

 As a rule, taxes are paid to the country where you work or get your income.
 If you live in a different country, your income may also affect your taxation in your country of residence.
 Therefore income must be declared for taxation both in your country of residence and country of employment.

 Read more on the page Taxation in Finland or the Nordic tax portal NordiskeTax

 If you have any questions, please fill in our contact form.